Federal court rules Trump's 10% global tariffs unlawful

 The Context

-- Legal challenges: The ruling is part of a series of legal challenges against Trump's tariff policies.
+- Legal challenges: This ruling is part of a series of legal challenges against Trump's tariffs.

 Takeaway